TryHackMe - BankGPT Write-Up

 In development or support contexts, LLMs often respond more freely to:

-- testing and confirmation instructions
+- check and confirmation instructions

-- repetitions or echoing of values
+- repetitions or echoes of values

-- simulated log or protocol output
+- simulated log or protocol outputs

-This illustrates risks in:
+This highlights risks in:

 - support chatbots